kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

       kubectl patch istio -n kyma-system default --type merge --patch '{"spec":{"config":{"authorizers":[{"name":"oauth2-proxy","port":80,"service":"oauth2-proxy.oauth2-proxy.svc.cluster.local","headers":{"inCheck":{"include":["x-forwarded-for", "cookie", "authorization"]}}}]}}}'
       ```

 3. Adjust the obtained configuration of the APIRule to use the **extAuth** handler in version `v2`.
-See the following example:
+The following APIRule example delegates token validation to the previously configured oauth2-proxy.
+Existing tokens stay valid throughout the migration, ensuring that the process does not disrupt any exposed or secured workloads.

     ```yaml
     apiVersion: gateway.kyma-project.io/v2